ericklein/shop-organizers/readme.md

 #### Notes for using GIMP palette with Glowforge
   - Lower hex # colors cut first
   - convert text to outlines or paths

-## Revisions
-    - 082718 - Artboard 1; inspired by Tested video, 34mm paint bottles
-    - 090718 - Artboard 5,6 second artboard supports varied sizes of glue bottles
-    - 100618
-      - Artboard 2; various sizes of LiPo batteries for .50cal ammo box
-      - color code cuts so inside cuts occur before outside cuts
-      - engrave text into material
-    - 102819 - Artboard 3,4; AAA, AA, and C battery storage

-## Feature Requests
-    - 082718 - [34mm bottles] higher middle for side structural ridigity
-    - 082718 - ALL; multiple mid notches for different size containers (see Tested example)
-    - 082718 - ALL; top and bottom notch for stacking (see Tested example)
-    - 082718 - ALL; bottom floor (notch) needs to be higher to accomodate stacking notch
-    - 082718 - ALL; etch label on side so container type can be known if containers are obscured (see Tested example)
-    - 082718 - ALL; proper sized side notch heights for material being used (add annotation for users to remember to change this)
-    - 102819 - [AA batteries] - potential mid mid horizontal layer to stabilize batteries
-    - 102819 - [AA batteries] - feet to stabilize weight in middle of horizontal bottom piece
-    - 110919 - [AA batteries] - Need to add vertical height (? at least 1mm) from bottom of vertical piece to horizontal floor piece for structural integrity.
-Acrylic cracked in current spacing.